dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We decode the wave beneath all matter, where certainty dissolves.” <br>
 // “Reality remains in superposition—its potential revealed through observation.” <br>
 // “We align the fundamental grammar of the cosmos, beyond the visible world.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1924 — FREQUENCY RECEIVED BY MARY PARKER FOLLETT. <br>
+\>SCAFFOLDING: INTEGRATIVE PROCESS ACTIVATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “We do not dominate; we participate into emergence.” <br>
+// “Through creative relations, we sculpt coherence from the many.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>